Member investment choice

 |Application received between:||Takes effect from:|

-Please refer to the AMIST Super Investment Guide for details of the Fund’s investment options and switching.
+Please refer to the AMIST Super Investment Guide for further details about switching.

 Current balance invested one way / future contributions invested another